Join Us

 Controls Engineer SF Bay Area

-We’re looking for a controls engineer to design the feedback systems that keep our telescopes stable, pointed, and precise, and to prove it in simulation and hardware in the loop.
+Design the feedback systems that keep our telescopes stable, pointed, and precise, and prove it in simulation and hardware in the loop.

 You will